cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-ami.md

       default_key_name: ec2
       default_security_groups: ["default"]
       ec2_private_key: /home/vcap/.ssh/ec2.pem
+    stemcell:
+      image_id: ami-0743ef6e
+      kernel_id: aki-b4aa75dd
+      disk: 4096
+      root_device_name: /dev/sda1
 ```

+## Deployment

+We now use the BOSH CLI, on the Inception VM, to deploy the Micro BOSH.

+1. Tell the BOSH CLI which Micro BOSH deployment "microbosh-aws-us-east-1" to work on
+1. Deploy the deployment using a specific public AMI

 ```
+$ cd /var/vcap/deployments
 $ bosh micro deployment microbosh-aws-us-east-1
 WARNING!
 Your target has been changed to `http://1.2.3.4:25555'!
 Deployment set to '/var/vcap/deployments/microbosh-aws-us-east-1/micro_bosh.yml'